jasoncstone/Unix-Config-Files/README.md

 These files are based on the configuration files provided to students during the Standford Startup Engineering Class (Spring 2013) offered on Coursera.org.

-There were originally created for setting up a development environment on an Amason Web Services EC2 instance running Ubuntu 12.04.2.
+They were originally created to configure a development environment on an Amazon Web Services EC2 instance running Ubuntu 12.04.2.

 I've added some minor support for OS X.

-The remainder of this file contains the original notes:
+The remainder of this README contains the original notes:
 _______________________________________________________

 Clone and run this on a new EC2 instance running Ubuntu 12.04.2 LTS to